hippieZhou/Attention.UWP/README.md

 I named this app `Attention` only from [Charlie Puth](https://music.163.com/#/song?id=473817398)'s song of the same name, although it didn't start out as the name.

-Can you give me a star if you like?

-Enjoy yourself. 🍻🍻🍻🍻

 Contact Me：[hippieZhou](htpps://hippiezhou.fun)

 ## License 💡